amfikoe-alx/airbnb-clone-project/README.md

 Database Administrator: Manage database design, indexing, and optimisations.
 DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
 QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.

+# Technology Stack
+Django: A high-level Python web framework used for builfing the RESTful API.
+Django REST Framework: Provides tools fpr creating and managing RSETful APIs.
+PostgreSQL: A powerful relational database used for data storage.
+GraphQL: allows for flexible and efficient querying of data.
+Clery: For handling asynchronous tasks such as sending notifications or processing payments.
+Redis: Used for caching and session management.
+Docker: Containerization tool for consistent development and deployments environments.
+CI/CD Pipelines: Automated pipelines for testing and deploying code changes.